gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 ### Step 3: Review Available Devices

 A list of devices found will be displayed.
-The device display are those that have been allocated an IP Address by the DHCP Server running on the Kubernetes Master.
+The devices display are those that have been allocated an IP Address by the DHCP Server running on the Kubernetes Master.
 Note, Kubernetes Nodes will only be installed on devices named _raspberrypi_.

     Reading leases from /var/lib/dhcp/dhcpd.leases
     MAC                IP              hostname       valid until         manufacturer